 Incentive Compensation Design

-- Facilitate discussion around the feasibility of implementing incentive pay plans
+- Facilitate discussion around the advantages and potential disadvantages of implementing incentive pay plans for executives

-- Develop executive incentive plans to those with the highest level of accountability for organizational success
+- Executive incentive plans for senior executives with the highest level of accountability for organizational success

-- Create spot award programs (one-time lump sum payments) and non-cash recognition awards
+- Short- and long-term incentive plans to motivate and reward other staff.
+These may include spot award programs (one-time lump sum payments) and non-cash recognition awards

 We design incentive compensation programs in a holistic manner.
 Executive incentive plans can be tied to pre-established performance objectives based on the strategic plan or, for other staff, linked to the performance management system.
 This provides a clear and transparent methodology for incentive program payouts.